KiraTheGenius/hexagonal-todo-api/docs/api.md

-# Todo Service API Documentation
+# TaskFlow API Documentation

 ## Overview

-The Todo Service provides a RESTful API for managing todo items with file upload capabilities, database persistence, and event streaming.
+TaskFlow provides a RESTful API for managing todo items with file upload capabilities, database persistence, and event streaming.
+Built with Hexagonal Architecture principles for maintainability and testability.

 ## Base URL